mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _entity_thread:

 - ``thread``: Optional object.
-Defines a test runner "thread" that can be used to execute operations concurrently.
+Defines a test runner "thread".
 Once the "thread" has been created, it should be idle and waiting for operations to be dispatched to it later on by `runOnThread`_ operations.

   The structure of this object is as follows: